 Levon Nikoghosyan will take part in the panel discussion “Innovative gaming business with affiliate marketing.”

-The key for us as a B2B provider is to help gaming operators implement bold ideas and unleash unlimited creativity.
+The key for us as a true B2B iGaming software provider is to help gaming operators implement bold ideas and unleash unlimited creativity.